luxonis/depthai-docs-website/source/pages/examples.rst

 .. warning::

-  This is currently in progress
+  Demo script is currently in progress

 Our multipurpose command line demo tool for Gen2 is currently in progress, and you can actively check it's progress both on the `migration Pull Request <https://github.com/luxonis/depthai/pull/349>`__ or give it a try yourself